 December 18, 2012 - Miami Beach (FL)

-The Embassy of Spain-Trade Commission Miami recognized the Top 10 SiS Student Ambassadors of the Study in Spain program.
+This annual event recognizes the Top 10 SiS Student Ambassadors of the Study in Spain program.

 Kelly Burns - North Carolina State University, Raleigh

 Cailtin Cundiff - Georgia Institute of Technology, Atlanta

 Diana Donnarumma - University of Miami, Coral Gables